KxSystems/docs/docs/ml/toolkit/timeseries/models.md

 ## AutoRegressive (AR) model

-A autoregressive model is a form of time series model where the output values of the model depend linearly on previous values in the series and a stochastic term.
+An AR model is a form of time series modelling where the output values of the model depend linearly on previous values in the series and a stochastic term.
 This model is suitable for use cases where there is a correlation between values in the past and future behaviour of the system.
-An AR model uses historical lag values `p` to calculate future values.
+An AR model uses `p` historical lag values to calculate future values.

 The equation for an AR model is given by: